Study plan - Joint Master's Programme in Software Engineering

 A candidate who has completed a Master's degree in software engineering should have the following learning outcomes defined in terms of knowledge, skills and general competence:

-- has broad knowledge within the field of software engineering and specialized insight in a limited area of application or theory of software engineering.
+- has broad knowledge of software engineering and specialized knowledge in the topic of the Master¿s thesis.

-- has thorough knowledge of the theories and methods used in the field of software engineering.
+- has thorough knowledge of the theories and methods used in software engineering.

-- be able to apply knowledge, understanding and problem-solving abilities in new contexts.
+- is able to apply knowledge, understanding to solve problems in new contexts in software engineering.

-- can analyze academic problems within software engineering on the basis of the history, traditions, distinctive character and place in society of the academic field.
+- can analyze problems in software engineering on the basis of the knowledge, technology and societal relevance.

-- can analyze and deal critically with various sources of information and use them to structure and formulate scholarly arguments.
+- can analyze and deal critically with various sources of information and use them to structure and formulate scientific arguments.

-- can use relevant methods for research and practical development work in an independent manner.
+- can use appropriate methods for research and practical development work in an independent manner.

-- can carry out an independent, limited research or development project in accordance with applicable norms for research ethics.
+- can carry out a research and development project in accordance with applicable norms for research ethics.

 - can independently design, specify and program medium-scale information systems.